voyd-lang/voyd/overview.md

 Structs have an implicit initializer that accepts a struct literal that matches the fields of the structs.

-For example, the following struct has an implicit initializer with the signature `init [a: i32, b: i32, c: i32] -> Vec3`.
+For example, the following struct has an implicit initializer with the signature `init [a: Int, b: Int, c: Int] -> Vec3`.
 ```
 struct Vec3 {
     let a: i32